nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 You are recommended to use [Google Chrome](https://www.google.com/chrome/browser/desktop/) for converting documentation to PDF format, as Chrome's PDF engine preserves hyperlinks used in webpages.

-Here are the steps to convert the project documentation files to PDF format.
+Here are the steps to convert the project documentation files to PDF format:

  1. Make sure you have set up GitHub Pages as described in [UsingGithubPages.md](UsingGithubPages.md#setting-up).
  1. Using Chrome, go to the [GitHub Pages version](UsingGithubPages.md#viewing-the-project-site) of the